lsblakk/pystar/docs/webapp.rst

 After hearing about Python and the Django web framework from that smart girl you know who works at Google, you have decided to try it out!

-Since this is a prototype, you have decided to eliminate many some features (logins, history tracking, demographic information, etc.) to focus on the core applicaion:  polls and voting.
+Since this is a prototype, you have decided to eliminate some features (logins, history tracking, demographic information, etc.) to focus on the core applicaion:  polls and voting.